jakobib/makespec/makespec.md

   : Github repository to link to in revision history.

 REVISIONS
-  : Number of revisions to show in the revision history (GIT-CHANGES).
+  : Number of revisions to show in the revision history (GIT_CHANGES).

 FORMATS
   : If your specification contains a RDF ontology written in Turtle syntax,